desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 1. Each Signaling Zone MUST be securely delegated, i.e. have a valid DNSSEC chain of trust from the root.

-2. The Child DNS Operator SHOULD publish CDS/CDNSKEY records at the Child's apex, as described in [@!RFC7344].
+2. The Child DNS Operator MUST publish CDS/CDNSKEY records at the Child's apex, as described in [@!RFC7344].

+[ In the course of the bootstrapping protocol, the Parental Agent will fetch the CDS/CDNSKEY records from another source.
+The second condition ensures that the Parental Agent can validate these records against the customary CDS/CDNSKEY records from the Child.
+The bootstrapping protocol is thus an extension of the existing CDS/CDNSKEY protocol, and therefore provides strictly stronger guarantees than the traditional model. ]

+[ Requiring presence of CDS/CDNSKEY records in the Child also faciliates simple opt-out by the zone administrator, protects against synchronization errors, and -- if CDS is used, whose value depends on the Child's name -- allows detecting situations of Child name confusion due to hash collisions (see (#signaling)). ]

 ### Example